ssenmosip/mosip-temp-documentation/MOSIP-Functional-Requirement-Specifications.md

 ## 4. UIN Generator
 ### 4.1 UIN Generator Stage
 1. Generates and allocates a UIN as per the defined logic
-1. Stores the persons biometric and demographic data in the identity repository
+1. Stores the people biometric and demographic data in the identity repository
 1. Notifies the resident that UIN is generated through the configured channels (SMS, Email etc.)
 ## 5. Print
 ### 5.1 Print Queue Stage